 South African schoolgirls have designed and built payloads for a satellite that will orbit over the earth’s poles scanning Africa’s surface.
 Once in space, the satellite will collect information on agriculture, and food security within the continent.

-Using the data transmitted, “we can try to determine and predict the problems Africa will be facing in the future”, Brittany Bull, one of the girls told CNN in an interview.
+Using the data transmitted, “we can try to determine and predict the problems Africa will be facing in the future”.
+This is according to Brittany Bull, one of the girls in an interview with CNN.